Resident Profiles

 Thursday

-• Morning – Scheduled zoom meetings with east coast collaborators/research mentor/advisor, dissertation writing, complete 1-2 task related to ongoing research projects
+• Morning – Manuscript or grant writing/ try to complete 1-2 task related to ongoing research projects

 Friday

-• Evening – Meet up with friends for dinner
+• Evening – Home around 5, dinner/ hang out with friends

 Saturday